 All companies working with OKRs, also monitor KPIs.

 KPIs are great to handle and monitor mid- or long term effects.
-KPIs are mostly used within your annual OKRs or your yearly strategy targets, however you name it.
+KPIs are mostly used within your annual OKRs or your yearly strategic targets, depends on how you name it.
 It requires many initatives to stimulate a KPI in the long run.
 Take customer satisfaction rate for example.
 It´s a rather long term KPI and a single initative like embedding a new QuickStart Manual into a product might pay into it, but the measurement lags at least one or two quarters.

 Here is an example:

 A CMO and his team is about to launch a redesign next quarter in combination with a campaign.
 This will influence how customers experience the brand, the product or services and the website and will definitely influence both, brand perception and recognition.
 Its about standing out from the crowd and offering a better experience.
 Cool.
 But, what if these quarterly OKRs, to be precise the Key Results, would be around brand perception or recognition?

 The team would probably recognise at the end of the quarter, that these results are actually lagging indicators and they are not able to measure success.
 Not cool.
 Brand perception or recognition is rather a longterm KPI.
 There should be other ways to measure success for the redesign and the campaign.
 Metrics which are accessible at the end of the quarter, for example: